devlifeX/backup/README.md

 3. Telegram Bot Token and chat_id (Optional)
 - [Create bot Token](https://t.me/BotFather)
 - [Find chat_id](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id)
+- Do NOT forget to add the bot to your group and promot it to Admin
-NOTICE: If you want to recive Telegram notifications And your VPS host in Region that Telegram can not send message like IRAN or China..,! you have to buy another VPS In region that Telegram CAN so, [use this repo](https://github.com/yegor256/squid-proxy) to [setup and run the proxy](https://github.com/devlifeX/backup/edit/master/README.md#setup-telegram-proxy).
+- NOTICE: If you want to recive Telegram notifications And your VPS host in Region that Telegram can not send message like IRAN or China..,! you have to buy another VPS In region that Telegram CAN, so [use this repo](https://github.com/yegor256/squid-proxy) to [setup and run the proxy](https://github.com/devlifeX/backup/edit/master/README.md#setup-telegram-proxy).

 # Quick Usage